armadaproject/armada/example/data-example/README.md

 # Setting up quick start and use local file system

-You can use the setup_kind_tmp_volume.sh script to setup a kind cluster that attaches a local file system.
+You can use the kind-data-config-executor.yaml config to setup a kind cluster that attaches a local file system.

 Kind, by default, does not attach volumes from your local file system.